Melvin-Kalidozo/memoryLane/README.md

 # MemoryLane

 ## Description
-MemoryLane is a personal memory archive where users can create, store, update, and retrieve memories, tagged with relevant details like emotions, people, locations, and events.
+MemoryLane is a personal memory archive where users can create, store, update, and retrieve memories, tagged with relevant details like emotions and location
 ## Key Features

 ### User Authentication
 - Users can register and log in using JWT authentication to securely store and access their personal memories.

 ### Memory CRUD Operations
-- **Create a Memory**: Users can add a new memory with a title, description, date, location, and tags (people, events, places).
+- **Create a Memory**: Users can add a new memory with a title, description, date, location and emotion
-- **Update a Memory**: Edit existing memories to update descriptions, tags, or attached media.
+- **Update a Memory**: Edit existing memories to update its entries
-- **Delete a Memory**: Users can remove memories from their archive.
-- **View Memories**: Retrieve a list of all memories or view a specific one.

-### Memory Tagging
-- Memories can be tagged with emotions (happy, sad, exciting, nostalgic), people, locations, and events (e.g., birthdays, vacations).

 ---